 Delhi belly, Montezuma’s revenge and Rangoon runs are just a few names given to the most frequent health complaint to affect travellers aboard.

 It is estimated that 30- 50% of travellers will experience travellers’ diarrhoea during a one – two week stay in countries where standards of hygiene and sanitation are poorer than we are accustomed to at home.
 High risk areas include India, Africa and South America.
-We have some kits designed especially for Nomads to self-treat travellers' diarrhoea, the Diarrhoea Self Treatment Kit and a treatment kit specifically for India & South East Asia.
+We have a kit designed especially for Nomads to self-treat travellers' diarrhoea, the Worldwide Travellers Diarrhoea Kit.

 The most common cause of infection is bacteria such as E, Coli, Salmonella and Campylobacter; however parasites and viruses are also known causes of diarrhoea in travellers.